The minimally extended Varying Speed of Light (meVSL): General Relativity

-As per the considerations of the Equivalence Principle, if we were to describe the movement of an object in the Earth's gravitational field, we would then have to follow the following steps: First, Describe the movement in a local inertial free falling referential.
-Second, Operate a coordinate transformation from this local inertial referential to the Earth referential, this one seen as accelerated upwards.
+As per the considerations of the Equivalence Principle, if we were to describe the movement of an object in the Earth's gravitational field, we would then have to follow the following steps: First, Describe the movement in a local inertial free-falling referential.
+Second, operate a coordinate transformation from this local inertial referential to the Earth referential, it is seen as accelerated upwards.
 One can derive the geodesic equation directly from the equivalence principle.
-A free-falling particle does not accelerate in the neighborhood of a point-event with respect to a freely falling coordinate system, $X^{\mu}$.
+A free-falling particle does not accelerate in the neighborhood of a point-event for a freely falling coordinate system, $X^{\mu}$.
 Setting $X^0 \equiv T \equiv c \tau$, one has the following equation that is locally applicable in free fall

-We emphasize that $\tau$ refers to the time as measured by an observer at rest in her own rest referential and is called the proper time.
+We emphasize that $\tau$ refers to the time measured by an observer at rest in her rest referential and is called the proper time.
 One can express the above equation in general non-inertial referential coordinate $x^{\mu}$ by using the chain-rule

-Thus, the geodesic equation in the locally free-falling coordinate in Eq.~\eqref{geod1App} is rewritten in the general coordinate w.r.t the proper time, $\tau$.
+Thus, the geodesic equation in the locally free-falling coordinate in Eq.~\eqref{geod1App} can be rewritten in the general coordinate w.r.t the proper time, $\tau$.
 Thus, the inertial force in the fixed laboratory reference frame is given by

 and this is the gravitational force.
-The last term of the Eq.~\eqref{FlambdaApp} is the correction term in the meVSL model compared to GR.
-This term is turned on only when one considers the cosmological evolution of the inertial force.
+The last term of Eq.~\eqref{FlambdaApp} is the correction term in the meVSL model compared to GR.
+This term is turned on, only when one considers the cosmological evolution of the inertial force.
 Also, one can rewrite the above geodesic equation in Eq.~\eqref{geod2App} w.r.t the cosmic time $t$ by using the chain-rule again